Skip to main content

 Insurance claims after a flood

-If you have different insurers for the structure of your home and your content, make sure you contact them both.
+If you have different insurers for the structure of your home and your contents, make sure you contact both.

 If you live in rented accommodation, the landlord will deal with the structure of your home.
-For content claims, contact your own insurer.
+For contents claims, contact your own insurer.

 You can find out more at this link: